mdeme01/mdeme01/README.md

 - Hi, I’m Deme (@Subject6735).

-- I’m a Computer Science student, interested in Web development & games.
+- I’m a Computer Science student, interested in Web & Game Development.

 - I have previously learned / worked with:
-  - C, C++, Java
+  - C, C++, Java, HTML, CSS

 - I’m currently learning:
-  - HTML, CSS, JavaScript, PHP, C#
+  - JavaScript, PHP, C#

 - In the future I would like to learn / continue learning:
   - Python, Angular, React, NodeJS